 Illustrating just about anything you want

-When combined with stock imagery and traditional painting there is virtually no limit to what can be achieved.
-It all comes down to time and budget.
+When combined with stock imagery and traditional painting, the only limitation is time and budget.
 See below for samples of my illustration work.

 Photoshop and Photography

 Photoshop illustration based on an image of the artist’s face.
 The idea is based on a butterfly painting that 2 ideas become one in a collaboration of music.
 View website

 Concept and design of graphics using Photoshop.
 Website design and social marketing including Facebook, Twitter and Soundcloud.
 Based on the vibrant colours of the first album and artwork.
 The idea is to convey the fresh and modern sound of the music with a loose representation of digital eq.
 View website

 A pair of acrylics – 1m each.
 ‘Itchy Bear’ and ‘Whirly Pool’.